Why Adderall Doesn’t Make You More Productive

 Safer Options for Being Productive

-Adderall is a drug that, when prescribed by a doctor, can help ADHD and ADD patients remain calm and focus more.
+As we’ve emphasized here, Adderall is a drug that, when prescribed by a doctor, can help children and adults with ADHD remain calm and focus more.
 However, it should not be taken recreationally or with the hopes of cramming for a mid-term exam.

-Instead of illegally taking drugs, here are options you can use to be more productive.
+Instead of illegally taking drugs that are primarily intended to reduce ADHD symptoms, here are options you can use to be more productive:

 - Create a calendar with a detailed timetable.
 Instead of trying to finish all your work in one fell swoop (as Adderall addicts tend to do), break it down into manageable chunks.
 For example, you can read one chapter of the required textbook each weekday, instead of all seven chapters on a Saturday.